travelingcircusofurbanism/website/static/posts/san francisco/theurbanistSF/content.md

 ![](theurbanistSF07.jpg)
 ![](theurbanistSF13.jpg)

 Below, I will walk through some of the highlights from the tour.
-It all felt special, especially when I was holding the items from the kit and listening to the great stories told by Mr. Mahoney.
+It all felt special, especially when I was holding the items from the kit and listening to the great stories told by Nate.

 - [Philz coffee](https://en.m.wikipedia.org/wiki/Philz_Coffee)
 Philz coffee, opened in 2002, is an important local café that made a major contribution to the Bay Area's third wave coffee boom.
 They have built a very strong relationship with the local community.
 Currently, it expanded its brand throughout the city, but the original store in the Mission district still has an important meaning.